top of page

 - Student World Impact Film Festival 2023

-With an immense passion for animation, pre-production, drawing and the digital realm - I love exploring storytelling and what it means to unveil a story effectively.
+With an immense passion for animation, pre-production and drawing - I love exploring storytelling and what it means to unveil a story effectively.
 My interests are also in autoethnographic inquiry to make, think and feel.
 In turn, my Masters research was about 2D (hand-drawn) animation as a tool, to grapple with subjective feelings and experiences of death, loss and the grieving process.

 Opportunities that increase interpersonal skills, support creativity and provide an innovative, welcoming environment are always of interest to me.
 My lecturer role has opened opportunities to be part of various papers from departments such as: Animation, Visual Effects and Game Design (formally known as Digital Design), Communication Design (Kinetic Typography) and Minors (Extended Reality).